President of the Church of Jesus Christ of Latter-day Saints: Later developments

 When Woodruff died in 1898, his counselors returned to the Quorum based on the date they were ordained an apostle, placing George Q. Cannon and Joseph F. Smith below Brigham Young Jr. and John Willard Young.
 Heber J. Grant objected to that, arguing that seniority should be based on ordination to the Quorum rather than ordination as an apostle.
 Young argued that an apostle should not be demoted as long as he is worthy of the position.

 On March 31, 1900, Snow met with his counselors, Cannon and Smith, and decided to change the policy to gauge seniority based on entrance to the Quorum, rather than ordination as an apostle.
 Part of the reasoning was the ordination of Brigham Young Jr was done privately by his father, Brigham Young, without the members voting on the ordination.
 That put Cannon and Smith ahead of both Brigham Young Jr. and John Willard Young.
 However, Brigham Young Jr. maintained his position as quorum president.
 Before Snow died, he instructed Smith not to wait to reorganize the First Presidency, which gave no time to John Willard Young to object.
-From then on, apostles were not ordained without also being called to the Quorum.
+After this point, it became significantly less common for individuals to be ordained Apostles without also being called as members of the Quorum; the only examples since 1900 have been Sylvester Q. Cannon, who was ordained an Apostle in April 1938 but was not added to the Quorum until October 1939, and Alvin R. Dyer, who was ordained an Apostle in October 1967 and subsequently served as a counselor in the First Presidency, but was never added to the Quorum.

 On November 23, 1918, Anthon H. Lund, the most senior apostle, was called to serve in the First Presidency.
 Rather than give up his title as president of the quorum, as had been done earlier, he maintained his title, and Rudger Clawson was given the title of Acting President of the Quorum of the Twelve Apostles.
 The church continues to use that pattern.